crownstone/crownstone-labs/oem/01-wireless-connectivity.md

 {% include snippets/three-items-in-a-row id='benefits'%}

-{% include snippets/contact-section bg-img='/wireless/contact.jpg' text="If you want to connect your device to the IoT, and keep it connected for its entire lifetime, contact us!
+{% include snippets/contact-section bg-img='/wireless/contact.jpg' text="If you want experts to help you on the wired or wireless connection of your IoT device, making sure it stays connected for its entire lifetime, contact us!
 We would love to help you with that!" %}